george-shilovsky/quickforge-docs/docs/AnimationTriggerZones/trigger-zone.md

 # Trigger Zone Settings

-This section explains all configuration options available on the `UAnimTriggerZoneComponent`, grouped by category as shown in the Unreal Editor.
+This section explains all configuration options available on the `AnimTriggerZone` component, grouped by category as shown in the Unreal Editor.

 ---